openforcefield/openff-evaluator/docs/layers/reweightinglayer.rst

 Default Metadata
 ----------------
 The reweighting layer makes available the default metadata provided by the :ref:`parent workflow layer
-<workflowlayer:Default Metadata>` in addition to any cached data retrieved via the schemas |storage_queries|.
+<layers/workflowlayer:Default Metadata>` in addition to any cached data retrieved via the schemas |storage_queries|.

 When building the metadata for each property, a copy of the query will be made and any of the supported attributes (currently only |substance_attr|) whose values are set as |placeholder_value| objects will have their values updated